mlguild/TaleForge/ARCHITECTURE.md

 This module uses GPT4/LlaMMA2 for dynamic narration and interaction, creating an immersive and ever-changing game experience.

 ## Workflow
-The typical workflow of Zargonian is as follows:
+The typical workflow of TaleForge is as follows:

 1. The user issues a command via text or speech.
 2. The Speech to Text module (if used) converts the spoken command into text.